PHSI-supplements/labs/integrated-labs/FloatLab/doc/07-add-subtract.md

 > 💡 **Tip**
 >
 > If the two operands have the same sign, add the significands;
-> if the two operands have different signs, subtract the significands.
+> if the two operands have different signs, subtract the significands' magnitudes.

 > 📝 **Grading Note**
 >